 - a.
 Step 1.
 The Agency will present the grievance informally (orally) to the Union within fourteen (14) calendar days of the date of the incident or occurrence or becoming aware of the incident or occurrence which gave rise to the grievance. - b.
 Step 2.
 If a satisfactory remedy is not received upon verbal discussion held in Step 1, the Agency will submit a written grievance to the Union within fourteen (14) calendar days of the incident or occurrence or becoming aware of the incident or occurrence which gave rise to the grievance.
-The written grievance will provide, at a minimum, information concerning the nature of the grievance, the Article(s) and Section(s) of this Agreement, Supplement or Statute alleged to have been violated and the remedy sought.
+The written grievance will provide, at a minimum, information concerning the nature of the grievance. the Article(s) and Section(s) of this Agreement, Supplement or Statute alleged to have been violated and the remedy sought.
 The Union will render a written decision within ten (10) calendar days after receipt. - c.
 Step 3.
-If dissatisfied with the decision of the Union at Step 2, The Agency may elect to invoke arbitration within fourteen (14) calendar days of receipt of the decision. - 10.12 The Agency may cancel grievances only: - a.
+If dissatisfied with the decision of the Union at Step 2. the Agency may elect to invoke arbitration within fourteen (14) calendar days of receipt of the decision. - d.
+The Parties may, if agreeable to both Parties, utilize the provisions of Article 10.7, Mediation, at any time during the process. - 10.12 The Agency may cancel grievances only: - a.
 At the employee's or Union's request; - b.
 Upon termination of the employee's employment with the Agency, unless personal relief to the employee may be granted after termination of employment; - c.
 Upon death of the employee unless the grievance involves a question of pay, records, leave or retirement; - d.
 When the Agency has granted the remedy requested; - e.
 For failure to meet time limits, except as provided in Section 10.14 of this Article: or - f.
 The grievance is resolved. - 10.13 Time Limits: Should the grievant fail to meet any of the time limits set forth in this Article, the grievance shall be considered null and void and canceled.
-If the respondent fails to meet any of the time limits set forth in this Article, the grievant will be entitled to move the grievance to the next Step without an answer.
+If the respondent fails to meet any of the time limits set forth in this Article. the grievant will be entitled to move the grievance to the next Step without an answer.

-- 10.14 Time limits in this Article may be extended by mutual consent of the Parties on a case-by-case basis. - 10.15 A request for arbitration for a Union grievance shall be valid only if signed by the Union President or Vice President.
+- 10.14 Time limits in this Article may be extended by mutual consent of the parties on a case-by-case basis. - 10.
+15 A request for arbitration for a Union grievance shall be valid only if signed by the Union President or Vice President.

-ARBITRATION
+ARTICLE 11 ARBITRATION